AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/symbols.rst

 Emoji
 -----

-We've mentioned a few times already, but Emoji are sort of symbols too, but a bit more fun.
+We've mentioned it a few times already, but Emoji are sort of symbols too, but a bit more fun.
 Omni loves Emojis, but we have to be a bit careful when using them.

 We don't want to use the very latest ones, otherwise most people will only see an empty square instead of a gorgeous emoji.

 As a rule of thumb, **don't use** and emoji or Unicode characters that have been released in the last **4 years**.

 To check the age of an emoji, search for it on `Emojipedia <https://emojipedia.org/>`_.
 You can either search by its name or the emoji itself (how cool 😎).
-This site also gives you a handy copy button for each emoji, in case any other the methods above fail.
+This site also gives you a handy copy button for each emoji, in case any of the methods above fail.